Gedeon23/cashew/README.md

 ## Installation

-Assuming you have Go installed on your system, the installation process is rather straight forward.
+Assuming you have Go installed on your system, the installation process is as follows.
 Just clone this repo:
 ```sh
 git clone https://github.com/Gedeon23/cashew.git